DizNicolasAmor/interviews-practice/TESTING.md

 2. **Integration Testing**

 Integration testing is a type of software testing where two or more modules of an application are logically grouped together and tested as a whole.
 The focus is to find the defect on interface, communication, and data flow among modules.
 The approaches used are *top-down* or *bottom-up*.

+3. **System Testing**

+System testing is types of testing where tester evaluates the whole system against the specified requirements.

+- **End to End Testing.** It involves testing a complete application environment in a situation that mimics real-world use, such as interacting with a database, using network communications, or interacting with other hardware, applications, or systems if appropriate.
+- **Black Box Testing**.
+Blackbox testing is a software testing technique in which testing is performed without knowing the internal structure, design, or code of a system under test.
+Testers should focus only on the input and output of test objects.
+- **Smoke Testing**.
+Smoke testing is performed to verify that basic and critical functionality of the system under test is working fine at a very high level.
+- **Sanity Testing**.
+It is performed on a system to verify that newly added functionality or bug fixes are working fine.
+- **Happy path Testing**.
+The objective is to test an application successfully on a positive flow.
+- **Monkey Testing**.
+It is carried out by a tester, assuming that if the monkey uses the application, then how random input and values will be entered by the Monkey without any knowledge or understanding of the application.
+The objective of Monkey Testing is to check if an application or system gets crashed by providing random input values/data.